-The service variables $\pm g2417$ contain the respective subject of study, thus the variables $\pm g24170_g1-5$, $\pm g24173_g1-5$, $\pm g24176_g1-5$ provide complete subject information for all study episodes.
+The service variables tg2416_g1 and tg2417 contain information on the respective field of study, thus the variables tg24162_g1, tg24165_g1, tg24168_g1, tg24170_g1-tg24170_g5, tg24173_g1-tg24173_g5, and tg24176_g1-tg24176_g5 provide complete subject information for all study episodes.
 Working with the service variables is recommended.

-type of university The variable tg01003_g1 (type of university, four levels) is originally a part of the first wave recruitment information contained in dataset pTargetCATI.
-The variable ts15201 (type of vocational training program, twenty-four levels) is part of the core education questionnaire and is recorded for each educational spell; it is part of spVocTrain.
-The service variable tg01003_ha (type of university) provides an aggregated version of ts15201 in spVocTrain partly using information from tg01003_g1 for first wave spells, as seen in table 7.
+- type of higher education institution The variable tg01003_g1 (type of higher education institution, two levels) is originally a part of the first wave recruitment information contained in dataset pTargetCATI.
+The variable ts15201 (type of vocational training program, seventeen levels) is part of the core education questionnaire and is recorded for each educational spell; it is part of spVocTrain.
+The service variable tg01003_ha (type of higher education institution) provides an aggregated version of ts15201 in spVocTrain partly using information from tg01003_g1 for first wave spells, as seen in table 9. - intended vocational qualification Because of a programming error, variable ts15221 (Intended vocational qualification) misleadingly contains information on the achieved vocational qualification in waves 9 and 10 for some respondents.
+To correct this mistake, the variable ts15221_g1 (Intended vocational qualification, revised) was introduced.
+This variable contains the correct information on the intended vocational qualification for all target persons in the data file and for all subspells of a vocational episode.
+The information on the intended vocational qualification for wave 1 was collected in the initial questionnaire and is stored in variable tg02001 in pTargetCATI.
+This variable was used to provide the information in ts15221_g1 in spVocTrain for wave 1.